-Development proposals should protect and enhance the key characteristics of Houghton village as set out in Table 2 and having regard to the design components identified in Appendix B. In particular, proposals should:
+Development proposals should protect and enhance the key characteristics of Houghton village as set out in Table 2 and have regard to the National Model Design Code and Guidance.
+In particular, proposals should:

-- maintain the overall dispersed and linear form of the village through the siting and orientation of development; and - 2. be in keeping with the character of properties in the locality, including as to scale, height, materials and detailing; and - 3. make provision for off-road vehicle parking and cycle parking/storage in accordance with Local Plan policy T2; and - 4. provide boundary treatments using traditional local styles and materials suitable to the rural context.
+- maintain the overall dispersed and linear form of the village through the siting and orientation of development; and - 2. be in keeping with the character of properties in the locality, including as to scale, height, materials and detailing; and - 3. make provision for off-road vehicle parking and cycle parking/storage in accordance with Local Plan policy T2; and - provide boundary treatments using traditional local styles and materials suitable to the rural context.
 Existing boundary hedgerows should be maintained and strengthened, and new hedgerows of native deciduous species provided wherever possible; and - 5. retain existing roadside grass verges, with provision of new verges encouraged; and - 6. use native deciduous species for new tree planting; and - 7. avoid undue adverse impacts on amenity, wildlife and dark skies from external lighting and signage.

 - 6.1 It is important that new development is of a high quality of design which respects and complements local distinctiveness.
 National planning policy gives weight to the role of good design as an aspect of sustainable development, and recognises that neighbourhood planning groups can play an important role in identifying the special qualities of an area and explaining how this should be reflected in development.14 - 6.2 Local Plan strategic policy E1 endorses this approach, providing that development will not be permitted if it is of poor design and fails to improve the character, function and quality of the area. - 6.3 To provide local guidance, a Village Design Statement (VDS) for Houghton and Bossington is in preparation.
 This initiative reflects the view of villagers that the essence of good future design lies in respecting local vernacular architecture and other key characteristics of the village.
 Houghton is a tranquil village, set alongside the River Test and within open countryside.
 It has a distinctive linear form, with properties set in the main along the village road.
 Many of these are listed and the village is a Conservation Area.
 Table 2 sets out the key characteristics of buildings and townscape in Houghton, developed from the work undertaken for the VDS, which are relevant to an assessment of the design of new development in and around the village.
-Appendix B sets out a checklist of design components to be considered when assessing whether development proposals are in keeping with the key characteristics of the village.
+The National Model Design Code Guidance sets out 10 characteristics that should be given consideration when planning development.
+These include Context, Movement, Nature, Built Form, Identity, Public Space, Homes and Buildings, Uses, Resources and Lifespan.
+Further advice is found in the National Model Design Code.